Chapter 32.1 Introduction

 Fig. 32-1a The general closed loop system with the disturbance z(t).

-Fig. 32-1b The more detailed closed loop system example with the disturbance z(t).
-The disturbance acts on the object input here.
+Fig. 32-1b The more detailed closed loop system example with the disturbance z(t) in the Go(s) object input.

 I propose a bit of math now.
 The R(s) is a controller transfer function for example PID.